ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ sudo mkdir up_data
     $ sudo mkdir ave_data

-Now go into gitroot and begin to download scripts and make one more directory :

-    $ cd ~/gitroot/
-    $ mkdir results

 Clone the branch onto the machine using :

     $ git clone https://github.com/SeqWare/pancancer-info.git